lucassoriabusto/holbertonschool-higher_level_programming/python-hello_world/README.md

 guillaume@ubuntu:~/py/$
 ```
 ### Repo:
-- GitHub repository: holbertonschool-higher_level_programming
+- GitHub repository: `holbertonschool-higher_level_programming`
-- Directory: python-hello_world
+- Directory: `python-hello_world`
-- File: 2-print.py
+- File: `2-print.py`

 ---

 ## 1. Print integer

-Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
+Complete this [source code](https://github.com/hs-hq/0x00.py/blob/master/3-print_number.py) in order to print the integer stored in the variable `number`, followed by `Battery street`, followed by a new line.
-- You can find the source code here
+- You can find the source code [here](https://github.com/hs-hq/0x00.py/blob/master/3-print_number.py)
 - The output of the script should be:
-  - the number, followed by Battery street,
+  - the number, followed by `Battery street`,
   - followed by a new line
-- You are not allowed to cast the variable number into a string
+- You are not allowed to cast the variable `number` into a string
 - Your code must be 3 lines long
 - You have to use f-strings tips